United States

 Can you build US-focused AI agents?

 Yes.
 The most common US use cases I build for: medical practice appointment booking agents, home services dispatch agents (plumbing, electrical, roofing), e-commerce support and returns, B2B SaaS demo qualification.
-I build on OpenAI (GPT-4.5 and GPT-5 where available), Anthropic's Claude, and N8N for orchestration.
-Typical build timeline 3–5 weeks, starting at $4,500 for scoped use cases.
-I will not sell you an agent if your enquiry volume doesn't justify one, under roughly 50 enquiries/month the math doesn't work.
+I build on OpenAI's current GPT-5.5 family, Anthropic's Claude (Opus 4.7 / Sonnet 4.6 / Haiku 4.5), and N8N for orchestration.
+Typical build timeline 3–5 weeks, starting at $5,700 for scoped Single agent use cases (one channel, one workflow), $11,400 for Multi-workflow, and $22,800 for Enterprise.
+The unit economics typically need around 50+ enquiries per month for a custom agent build to make commercial sense.

 Do you work with VC-backed startups and Series A/B companies?

-Yes, and it's a sweet spot.
-VC-backed companies typically have real budgets, urgent growth expectations, and the technical maturity to execute recommendations quickly.
+Yes.
+VC-backed companies typically have real budgets, growth expectations, and the technical maturity to execute recommendations quickly.
 I have worked with several Series A and B SaaS companies building organic channels as a complement to paid acquisition.
 The work is usually comparison content, integration pages, technical content that serves the long tail of qualified searchers, and product-led growth SEO.
-I am not the right fit for seed-stage pre-revenue startups, the audit product is, but a full retainer is probably premature.
+For seed-stage pre-revenue startups, the audit product is usually a better starting point than a full retainer.

 How do you handle reporting and calls across time zones?